 Crochet Edging Patterns

 - Arc Lace EdgingAdd the perfect finishing touch to your crochet pattern with this beautiful Arc Lace Edging.
-You can either sew this edging onto an edge, or crochet it directly on the edge.
+You can either sew this crochet border onto an edge, or crochet it directly on the edge.
 This edging is perfect as trim for blankets, afghans, throws, curtains, and dresses, just to name a few.

 - Bobble EdgingThis simple crochet pattern is an easy way to add beautiful detail to your next crochet project.
 This would work exceptionally well on baby blankets.